mco-gh/mco.dev/content/post/found/fb.md

 coverImage = "/img/fb.jpg"
 +++

-Can someone explain to me why it's ok that we're now dependent on one private company to protect the integrity of US eletions?
+Mark Zuckerberg is now arguably the most powerful person on earth.
+I don't remember voting for him.
+Do you?

 <!--more-->

+Do you realize that we're now dependent on one company to play a major role in protecting the integrity of elections worldwide?
+And that one person has the power to unilaterally make all important decisions for that company?

+Our government's job is to protect us from consolidation and abuse of power that threatens our democracy.
+We already know how Facebook, Twitter, and other social media networks influenced the last election and unwitttingly contributed to the rise of an authoritarian regime.
+We're now seeing credible reports that it's happening all over again.

+Our democracy is dying, in slow motion, right before our eyes.

 <br>